cncf/kubernetes-community-days/README.md

 * All inquiries / communication to come via GitHub forum for easy tracking
 * All organizers have taken [Inclusive Open Source Community Orientation (LFC102)](https://training.linuxfoundation.org/training/inclusive-open-source-community-orientation-lfc102/)
 * Agree to offer (at minimum) 3 complimentary tickets to increase diversity for the event
-* Agree to ensure the final program schedule is diverse (e.g., not all speakers of one gender).
+* Agree to ensure the final program schedule is diverse (e.g., not all speakers of one gender, culture or company).
 [Here is how you can create a diverse lineup.](https://docs.google.com/presentation/d/1fzT_BdavVKh3mnxxU-PBWyJq9JUfasKwHqekkbYVbw8/edit#slide=id.g56245ab439_0_106)
 * Agree to use Cloud Native Community Groups for registration, scheduling, and event website
 * Agree to use SM Apply for CFP and to close it at least 6 weeks before the event
+* Agree to submit your final linup to kcd@cncf.io for review, prior to publishing it

 STEP 2: Request to be added to the [kcd-organizers](https://cloud-native.slack.com/archives/GQ7D26NPQ) CNCF Slack channel.